Skip to Content

 • 4-6 ounces of whiskey: pour whiskey into jar or other bottle.
 Add in 1/3 of a vanilla bean, and add in cut, dried cherries until cherries are covered.

 The toasted cinnamon simple syrup was super easy to make, as we just toasted cinnamon sticks in a pan on the stove, and then added it to warm, already made simple syrup.
 Let it sit for 15 minutes to infuse the cinnamon!
-Yes, we are making you infuse 2 things in this recipe.
-Sorry, not sorry!
+Yes, we are making you infuse 2 things in this recipe.!

 Foam topped cocktail in glass with cherries on pick, whiskey bottle behind